ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 In Gertrude Conant's recollections, she notes that Ellen Gould "looked a great deal like Miss Mills," so when looking for photos of either woman, one must be cautious not to mis-identify one for the other.

-There is an intriguing photo in Around Caroline by Patricia A. Brhel that shows a woman minding a general store, with no indication which general store in Caroline it is:
+There is an intriguing photo in "Around Caroline" by Patricia A. Brhel that shows a woman minding a general store, with no indication which general store in Caroline it is:

 {{% fig "emily/around-caroline-p85" "800" /%}}
 {{% fig "emily/around-caroline-cropped-p85" "800" /%}}